Portuguese, both Brazilian and European, is a beautiful and romantic language. But what is the difference between the two and...

-Great news for those of you wanting to improve their English: Mondly has recently partnered with Oxford University Press to introduce custom English progress tests for three levels: beginner, intermediate, and advanced.
+Great news for those of you wanting to improve your English: Mondly has recently partnered with Oxford University Press to introduce custom English progress tests for three levels: beginner, intermediate, and advanced.

 1.3 billion people around the world speak English either natively or as a second language.
 This clearly makes English the lingua franca of Earth.
 But every day more people emerge wanting to learn English faster and easier.
 So Mondly, one of the world’s leading online language platforms, and Oxford University Press, the world’s largest university press, put together the brilliant minds of their teams and created a new suite of English progress tests.